Video: The City of Palo Alto Embraces Apps

 – Emergency services such as police dispatch and earthquake protection

 – Augmented reality for business locators and city history

 Below – CIO of Palo Alto, Jonathan Reichental, discusses how they are using technology, specifically apps, to solve problems.

 Video was recorded at the Silicon Valley iOS Developers’ Meetup on May 21, 2012.
-These meet ups are relevant because it’s where the local innovation is showcased.
-A similar type of group in the 1970s was the Homebrew computer club and it’s where Steve Jobs showed his computer prototypes.
+These meetups are relevant because it’s where local innovation is showcased.
+A similar type of group in the 1970s was the Homebrew computer club which is where Steve Jobs showed his computer prototypes.
 Speaking from experience, attending and participating in these groups can have a large impact on your personal motivation towards innovation.
 It puts you on the cutting edge of thought and influences your thinking.
-If didn’t make it to this meeting, you can watch the complete videos here.